rlychilplr/rlychilplr/README.md

 ### Hi there 👋
-I'm Sander Dijkstra but online i usually go by rlychilplr
+I'm Sander but online i usually go by rlychilplr

  - I'm currently a student at Techniek College Rotterdam